Are You an Internationally Trained Physician and Want to Practice in Florida?

 - An active, valid Educational Commission for Foreign Medical Graduates (ECFMG) certificate, having passed the Commission's examination, and completion of an approved two-year residency or fellowship in one specialization.

 All applicants must have record of a passing score:

 - A combination of the USMLE, the Federation of State Medical Boards examination (FLEX), or the National Board of Medical Examiners examination up to 2000; or

-> - The Special Purpose Examination of the Federation of State Medical Boards of the US (SPEX) if you have already been licensed through a state board examination, are currently licensed in at least one other jurisdiction of the U.S. or Canada, and have practiced for at least 10 years.
+- The Special Purpose Examination of the Federation of State Medical Boards of the US (SPEX) if already state board examination licensed; with current licensure in one or more jurisdictions of the U.S. or Canada; and have practiced for a minimum of 10 years.

-> We Help Internationally Trained Physicians:
+We Help Internationally Trained Physicians:

 - Review employment contracts with hospital and healthcare systems